mozilla/tofino/README.md

 ### Linux

-Install node 5 through the package manager of your Linux distribution or if not available see https://nodejs.org/en/download/.
+Install Node 5 through the package manager of your Linux distribution.
+If not available, see https://nodejs.org/en/download/.

 ### OSX